-There is a place in New Zealand that has captured my heart.
+There is (another) place in New Zealand that has captured my heart.

 Piha is one of the loveliest places I’ve ever been.
 Sure, the views are great, but it’s vibe that drew me in.
 It has a totally relaxed, comfortable feeling about it.

 I will admit, I was in a rather emotional state when I visited Piha.
 I was travelling with someone who I generally don’t get along with, which always makes for interesting travels, and this was only the beginning of a 4-week journey.